-LoadRunner Help
+LoadRunner Online Help

-LoadRunner Help is an online help system that describes how to use LoadRunner Analysis.
+LoadRunner Help is an online help system that describes how to use LoadRunner.
 You can access the LoadRunner Help in the following ways:

-- Click Documentation Library in the LoadRunner Analysis Help menu to open the LoadRunner Help home page.
-The home page provides quick links to the main help topics. - Click F1 on any window or dialog box to open the LoadRunner Help to the topic that describes the currently displayed screen.
+- Select HP Virtual User Generator Help, HP Controller Help, or HP Analysis Help from the Help menu of any of the LoadRunner components to open the LoadRunner Help home page.
+The home page provides quick links to the main help topics. - Click F1 on any window or dialog box to open the LoadRunner Help to the topic that describes the currently displayed screen. - Use the Help menu in LoadRunner to access the Knowledge Base and other useful resources.